 Playing enhances a baby’s perception about himself and the world he lives in.
-It develops his social skills, language skills, critical thinking and creativity.
+It develops his social skills, prostate language skills, treat critical thinking and creativity.
 There are many ways that babies can learn while playing.
 He can learn from stuffed animals, interactive books, and toys.
 Think of ways to make daily activities fun and creative.
 This helps your baby enhance his imagination.
 When it comes to finding interesting ways to encourage your baby explore the world through play, here’s exactly what you need to know.

 Playing comes naturally to babies.
 This is their method of exploring the world.
 Adults may view it as “playing around” but the fact is that these are opportunities for your baby to learn many new skills as they begin to learn to talk.
 Playing is, actually, the best time to learn.